Skip to main content Skip to navigation

 Core modules

-This module explores both ‘theories’ and ‘issues’ relating to globalisation, governance and development.
-By examining ‘theories’ we explore the ways that knowledge is constructed - What assumptions do we make?
+This module explores the key theories which underpin the emergence, foundation and evolution of the field of International Development.
+No study of International Development can be comprehensive or uncontested.
+By examining ‘theories’ we explore the ways that knowledge is constructed – What assumptions do we make?
 What concepts do we employ?
 What explanations do we propose?
 What normative judgements do we make?
+This module will give students a sound basis for further study, including work that could explore alternative approaches and different problems.

 Dissertation